Honey Bane: Later career

 In 2008, Bane appeared in a role in the Chris Ward written and directed short film, What Shall We Do with the Drunken Sailor, based on the life of artist/model Nina Hamnett, self-styled "Queen of Bohemia", starring Siobhan Fahey (ex-singer with Bananarama and Shakespears Sister), actor Clive Arrindel and Donny Tourette (frontman with punk band Towers of London).

 In 2015, Bane released her first full studio album, Acceptance of Existence, which was over ten years in the making.
 She released it independently via her website, along with an Anthology CD titled, It's a Baneful Life...
 The Anthology 1978–2015, which features her complete works.
 Both titles were released on Bane's own label, You Can Be You Records.

+In 2022, the label, One Little Independent (formerly, One Little Indian) reissued 12" pressings of classic Crass singles, which included Bane's You Can Be You EP.
+She performed poetry live at public events and continued to write music.
+The following year, Bane participated in Record Store Day UK, with an exclusive coloured 12 inch repressing of her Violence Grows single, which is released on 22 April 2023.
+The record is "bruised" black and blue and features new artwork and liner notes, including a message from Bane.
+The single is limited to 1500 copies.

+AS of April 2023, Bane is currently planning a new album, but details are scarce at the time of writing.